DiamondFoundry/slate/source/index.html.md

 This endpoint fetches all available diamonds > 0.24 carats.

-Please note valid Authorization header with JWT Token is required.
+Please note valid Authorization header with JWT Token or API Key is required.
 See [login documentation](#login-login).

 ### Authorization header